ivk1231/CUPS-Canon-Image-class-/README.md

 # Home Assistant Local Add-on: Canon CUPS Driver

-A robust, permanent Home Assistant local add-on that provides CUPS with Canon UFR II driver support (specifically tested with the Canon MF3010).
+A  permanent Home Assistant local add-on that provides CUPS with Canon UFR II driver support (specifically tested with the Canon MF3010).

 This add-on bypasses Home Assistant Supervisor's `s6-overlay` limitations (which typically crash when forced to run as PID 2 via the `--init=true` flag) by using a lightweight `bash` entrypoint.
 This guarantees the add-on starts reliably across all host reboots.